conversationai/perspectiveapi/api_reference.md

 SEXUALLY_EXPLICIT                 | en
 FLIRTATION                        | en

-Please refer to the rest of the documentation bellow to appropriately set the language field in your request.
+Please refer to the rest of the documentation below to appropriately set the language field in your request.
 Currently if you want to use the API on an experimental language and another production language (e.g. TOXICITY French and German) there is no simple way to do that.
 You can either (1) change how you call the API depending on the comment language, or (2) wait until these models join the production track, when they'll be handled automatically.